harshsaini88/harsh_task_lfw/README.md

    ```bash
    python train.py
    ```
+3. Training logs will be saved in the `training_logs` folder for future reference.
-3. After training, the model will be saved.
+4. After training, the model will be saved as `face_recognition_model.h5`.
 You can then follow **Option 1** to use the newly trained model for predictions.

+---

+## Testing Data
+- All testing data is stored in the `testing_data` folder.
+- This folder contains images used for evaluating the model's performance and generating predictions.

 ---